thepatman/arduino-api/plotly_yun/README.md

 }

-Console.print(char(29)); // indicate the start of the subscriber name Console.print('plotly'); // the name of the subscriber Console.print(char(30)); // indicates the start of the message Console.print("{\"x\": 1, \"y\": 10}"); // the message (in this case a plotly formatted JSON object) Console.print(char(31)); // indicates the end of the message
+Console.print(char(29)); // indicate the start of the subscriber name Console.print("plotly"); // the name of the subscriber Console.print(char(30)); // indicates the start of the message Console.print("{\"x\": 1, \"y\": 10}"); // the message (in this case a plotly formatted JSON object) Console.print(char(31)); // indicates the end of the message